Microsoft Flight Simulator (2020 video game): Technology

 Microsoft Flight Simulator uses Microsoft Azure data, and simulates the Earth using textures and data from Bing Maps.
 In this gameplay screenshot, a Cirrus SR22 is flying over Hong Kong's Victoria Harbour.

 Microsoft Flight Simulator uses its in-house graphics and physics engine while using Microsoft Azure to provide over two petabytes of world map data taken from the cloud on demand.
 Microsoft partnered with Blackshark.ai, who developed a solution that uses Microsoft Azure and AI to analyze map data and photogrammetry to generate photorealistic 3D models of buildings, trees, terrain, and so on.
 This allows the simulator to depict parts of the world in 3D photorealism, and others in high definition.
 Flight Simulator generates its terrain and scenery objects initially from satellite imagery or fly-by image scans.
 Due to distortion from the fly-bys, color correction and shadow removal were essential.
 An "offline procedural generation AI" uses those and the data from Bing Maps to generate the scenery and objects for the virtual world.
 This can be enhanced using human intervention to assemble photorealistic objects and scenery for even higher levels of realism.

 Flight Simulator features multiple terabytes of texture and height map data.
 According to Alex Battaglia of Eurogamer, "Using a base mesh and textures, the game utilises your [I]nternet connection to stream even higher quality terrain data onto your PC as you play, via the Azure cloud".
 This means that as the pilot flies around the world, the game downloads area-specific high quality scenery and objects which he says "boost the game's fidelity and diversity that I've yet to see in any other release".
-Bing Maps updates every 28 days, allowing for Flight Simulators to stay up to date with reality.
+Bing Maps updates every 28 days, allowing the simulator's base imagery to be periodically refreshed.
+Its real-time data sources include meteorological information and air traffic updates.
 In rare cases where certain areas are blurred or pixelated on Bing Maps it "uses procedural techniques to fill in the blanks and make sure there is something in the space".
 Some other places, however, were blurred on purpose using clouds, filled with generic instead of specific graphics.

 Developer Asobo Studio scanned the interiors and exteriors of aircraft with a 3D scanner to create their realistic looks, polished with modeling and printing.
 Textron Aviation helped with the realism of the Cessna and Beechcraft aircraft.
 There are realistic physics and weather systems, and utilization of real-world weather data.
 For instance, if it is raining somewhere in real life, it can rain in-game.
 Individual clouds have their own behaviours and impact aircraft performance depending on its location within the system.
 Flight Simulator features a 600 km draw distance and allows the player to see storms on the horizon, with lightning cracking inside the clouds.
 Flight Simulator is the first flight simulator to enable worldwide visual flight rules (VFR), a feature not seen in contemporary flight simulators used by airlines to train and test pilots.